keviniano/full-path-site/_posts/2018-07-25-hello-world.md

 ---
 title:        Introducing Full Path Transit Technology
 description:  In which I present my new consultancy, dedicated to serving the needs of community transit, to the world.
 excerpt:      In which I present my new consultancy, dedicated to serving the needs of community transit, to the world.
 author:       Kevin Chambers
 date:         2018-07-25
+toc:          true
+toc_sticky:   true
 header:
   image:      /assets/images/hello_world_hero.jpg
 related:      false

 ---
 ## Hello World!